Like several recent additions to Nottingham’s list of acclaimed breweries, Beeston Hop grew out of a home brew hobby.

 The beer is mainly brewed in very small batches and bottled by hand.
 Occasionally I also brew something and put it into cask and in 2017 I'll also be exploring kegging my beers.

-Early on I decided that I would brew beer that was vegan.
+Early on I decided that I would brew vegan beer.
 Not because I am vegan myself; god knows, bacon improves most things.
 But it just seemed odd to me that it would be considered normal to add the liquidised swim bladders of fish to beer, in order to make it clearer.
 After brewing for a while – and speaking with other brewers – I came to realise that it wasn’t just odd, it was also unnecessary.
-So our beer is fish-part free.
+So all our beers are isinglass/gelatin free.